-Changes are effective for applications accepted after November 1, 2019

-The Major Rehabilitation Forgivable Loan Program (Major Rehab Program) is a forgivable loan program to low- and moderate-income homeowners for the purpose of making needed repairs to preserve affordable housing.
-Major Rehab is designed to ensure the longevity of the home and to address health, safety, accessibility modification, reconstruction and structural/deferred maintenance deficiencies.
-Major Rehab will improve suitable living conditions, health, and welfare and will expand economic opportunities that revitalize neighborhoods.
-Funding for this program is provided by HUD CDBG funds (limited to assistance provided to households at or below 80% of area median family income (AMI); and potentially non-federal funds for households at or below 120% AMI.
-Not to exceed \$50,000.
+Changes are effective for application, accepted after September 9, 2021.
+The Major Home Rehabilitation Program is a forgivable loan program to low- and moderate-income homeowners for the purpose of making needed repairs to preserve affordable housing.
+Major Home Rehabilitation Program is playing to ensure the longevity of the home and to address health, safety, accessibility modification reconstruction and structural/deferred maintenance deficiencies.
+Major Home Rehabilitation Program will improve suitable living conditions, health, and welfare and will expend a conomic opportunities that revitalize neighborhoods.
+Funding for this program is provided by LUD CDBG funds (limited to assistance provided to households at or below 80% of area median family income (AMI); and potentially non-federal funds for households at or below 120% AMI.
+Not to exceed 27% of the HOME Homeownership Value Limits, as established by HUD.

 - Applicants must be the owner of the home to be repaired and must have occupied the home for at least six months prior to the date of application ("Applicant").
 Applicants must submit a deed showing the conveyance, or similar documentation acceptable to the City in its sole discretion, that proves ownership in fee simple. - Applicants must be a U.S. citizen or lawful permanent resident, and they must hold a current Texas state-issued identification card or driver's license.
-Unless allowed by HUD or other applicable law. - Applicants must be current on mortgage payments and shall not be in default under the mortgage documents associated with the property or in default under any lien on the property. - Applicants must not have more than one outstanding loan on the property.
+Unless allowed by HUD or other applicable law. - Applicants must be current on mortgage payments and shall not be in default under the mortgage documents associated with the property or in default under any lien on the property.

+- Applicants must not have more than one outstanding loan on the property.
 The City will only accept a first or second lien position.
 Applicants having a reverse mortgage on the property are not eligible for this program. - Property taxes must be current and not delinquent for any tax year unless the Applicant has entered into a written agreement with the taxing authority outlining a payment plan for delinquent taxes and is abiding to the written agreement. - Applicants must have a gross annual household income at or below the applicable lowand moderate-income limits.
 Applicants must be at or below 80% AMI when CDBG funds are used or at or below 120% of AMI when non-federal funds are used as established by HUD for the jurisdiction of Dallas, Texas.
 Income shall be calculated using the Part 5 method as outlined in 24 CFR 5.609.
 Income eligibility shall be determined at the time of the application.
-Applicant household income eligibility is only valid for six months from the date of the last application. - Applicants must correct all code violations not associated with the repairs to the home that currently exist on the property. - City Council members, Department of Housing & Neighborhood Revitalization employees and any employee, official or agent of the City who exercises any policy or program decision-making function in connection with the program are ineligible for assistance under the program. - Priority shall be given to Applicants who have not participated in any City repair, rehabilitation, or reconstruction program previously.
-If the Applicant is in their affordability period under any other program except the Neighborhood Empowerment Zone Program, then they are not eligible to receive funding under this program. - Applicants must be willing to voluntarily relocate at the homeowner's expense, if necessary.
+Applicant household income eligibility is only valid for six months from the date of the last application. - Applicants must correct all code violations not associated with the repairs to the home that currently exist on the property. - City Council members, Department of Housing & Neighborhood Revitalization employees and any employee, official or agent of the City who precise any policy or program decision-making function in connection with the program are eligible for assistance under the program. - Priority shall be given to Applicants who have not participated in any City repair, rehabilitation, or reconstruction program previously of the Applicant is in their affordability period under any other program except the fleighbor of Empowerment Zone Program, then they are not eligible to receive funding under this program. - Applicants must be willing to voluntarily relocate at the homeowner's expense, if necessary.